Silfaz/digitalgarden/content/projects/music/Modular synthesis.md

 Generating CVs: Keyboard, sequencer, module.
 ### Gates, triggers
 Special kind of CV that is most often used to indicate the timing and length of note events.
 Gate = starts and sustains note (5V) and then drops back to 0V.
+E.g. when key is being pressed, signal reaches maximum (5V) and stays at that maximum until the key is released.
 Trigger = quick positive voltage pulse.

 ### Audio source oscillator
 Outputs a voltage that fluctuates between positive and negative values at a speed in the audible range (20-20000 Hz).